remult/remult/docs/tutorials/react/index.md

 #### Enable TypeScript decorators in Vite

-Add the following entry to the `compilerOptions` section of the `tsconfig.app.json` file to enable the use of decorators in the React app.
+Add the following entry to the `defineConfig` section of the `vite.config.ts` file to enable the use of decorators in the React app.

 ```ts{6-12}
 // vite.config.ts